 A “systematic investigation” is an activity that involves a prospective study plan which incorporates data collection, either quantitative or qualitative, and data analysis to answer a study question.
 Investigations designed to develop or contribute to generalizable knowledge are those designed to draw general conclusions (i.e., knowledge gained from a study may be applied to populations outside of the specific study population), inform policy, or generalize findings.

-If you are uncertain whether your project constitutes research, please complete the Research vs. Non-Research Operations Evaluation form for a determination.
+If you are uncertain whether your project constitutes research, you may request a determination from the VANEOHS Research Office.

-The majority of required study forms are available for download within VAIRRS.
-Certain forms must be submitted directly to the Research Office; see below.
+The majority of required study forms are available for download within VAIRRS/IRBNet from the Forms and Templates page.
+Certain forms must be submitted directly to the Research Office, outside of VAIRRS; see below.

 Forms That Must Be Submitted OUTSIDE the VAIRRS System: